MarlinFirmware/MarlinDocumentation/_configuration/laser_spindle.md

 M106 P1 S255 ; Laser at 100%
 ```

-**NOTE**: You could use Fan0 if it is available, in which case you will not need to define the above.
+**NOTE**: You can use Fan0 if it is available, in which case you will not need to define the above.
 As of this edit, Marlin can control up to 3 fans via `M106`/`M107`.
 To use more pins you may need to modify Marlin as described in [Issue #12961](https://github.com/MarlinFirmware/Marlin/issues/12961).

 ---